-Practice staffing consists of 12 dentists, three hygienist, seven dental nurses, three receptionists and a practice manager.
+The team consists of a principal dentist, four associate dentists, five hygienists, five dental nurses, four receptionists, treatment coordinator, deputy practice manager and a practice manager.

-The practice manager told us that the current staffing numbers were sufficient to meet the needs of their patients.
+The practice manager told us that the current staffing numbers was sufficient to meet the needs of their patients.